jflamy/owlcms4/docs/Fly.md

 The `fly deploy` command fetches the newest version available and restarts the application (owlcms stores the versions in the public hub.docker.com repository)

-To update to the latest stable version, log in again to https://fly.io/terminal and type the following command (replacing `myclub` with your own site name) (if you have set FLY_APP, you can omit the `-a applicationName` part).
+To update to the latest stable version, go back to the command line interface and use the following command (redo the `export` command or replace `$FLY_APP` with your site name, as you wish).

 ```
-fly deploy -i owlcms/owlcms:stable -a myclub
+fly deploy --image owlcms/owlcms:stable --app $FLY_APP
 ```

 ## Advanced topics